On Dummett's Pragmatist Justification Procedure: Preliminaries

-I borrow most of the terminology from Dummett \cite{dummettLBM} himself.
+I borrow most of the terminology from \textcite{dummettLBM} himself.
 A noteworthy difference is the use of the term ``assumption'' in place of Dummett's term ``initial premiss''.
-I included \ref{sec:terminology} below in the interest of self-containment, but it can be safely skipped by readers familiar with the notation and typographical conventions used in natural deduction. \ref{sec:elim-notions}, on the other hand, introduces notions and terminology pertaining specifically to elimination rules and the pragmatist proof-theoretic approach.
+I included this subsection in the interest of self-containment, but it can be safely skipped if you are already familiar with the notation and typographical conventions used in natural deduction.